IntersectMBO/plutus/doc/read-the-docs-site/reference/cardano/language-changes.rst

 - Well-known and optimal cryptographic algorithms
 - Support for porting of smart contracts from Ethereum
 - Creating sidechain bridges
-- Improving performance by adding a sums of products (SOPs) feature to support the direct encoding of differrent data types
+- Improving performance by adding a sums of products (SOPs) feature to support the direct encoding of differrent data types.

 Sums of products
 ~~~~~~~~~~~~~~~~

-``PlutusV3`` introduces sums of products --- a way of encoding data types that leads to smaller and cheaper scripts compared with `Scott encoding <https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding>`_, a common way of encoding data types in Plutus Core.
+``PlutusV3`` introduces sums of products - a way of encoding data types that leads to smaller and cheaper scripts compared with `Scott encoding <https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding>`_, a common way of encoding data types in Plutus Core.

 The sums of products approach aims to boost script efficiency and improve code generation for Plutus Core compilers.
 The changes involve new term constructors for packing fields into constructor values and efficient tag inspection for case branches, potentially running programs 30% faster.
 For an in-depth discussion, see `CIP-85 <https://cips.cardano.org/cip/CIP-0085>`_.